 Today although Launceston no longer has a market is a picturesque little town and a popular destination for tourists.
 In 1964 the National Trust obtained a Georgian house, Lawrence House, and it was made into a museum.
 Other attractions in Launceston are Launceston Steam Railway and Tamar Otter Park.

 Launceston also has two industrial estates.
-Today the population of Launceston is 7,000.
+In 2022 the population of Launceston was 9,000.